rachelabe01/CodeClause_Calculator_in_Python./README.md

+## This is an internship task 1 of Codeclause for the role of Python intern.
 # Calculator
 This is a simple calculator application built using the Python tkinter library.
 It can perform basic arithmetic operations as well as trigonometric functions.
 # Features